serhioms/FastFlow/README.md

 		Hello,FastFlow!!

 Bit verbose lambda (a,b,c,d)->{} is the price for non-blocking synchronization implemented in fast flow.
-None of them are really matter except first one A - it is the context object provided in hello.run(null) method (i.e. null).
+None of them are really matter except first one A - it is the context object provided in hello.start(null) method (i.e. null).

 The hello workflow combines 4 sequential tasks and 2 parallel tasks which can be represented by 2 level tasks tree.
 Next example of slightly modified famous [99 Bottle song](https://en.wikipedia.org/wiki/99_Bottles_of_Beer) much more complicated and finally can be represented by [100 level tree of sequential->parrallel->sequential->parallel->*** ](https://github.com/serhioms/FastFlow/blob/master/src/test/java/demo/HundredBottleFlow.java) tasks tree.